enyeeet/PROJECT/README.md

 PART 1
 1. Install the folder named "Part1" onto your computer.
-There should be 2 files contained in it.
-(Horse.java and Race.java)
+There should be a total of 2 java files.
 2. If using an IDE, import the folder and open both java files.
 Create a main method (either within one of the provided classes or a separate class) with your desired horse attributes like so:

    public class Main {